-The Airbus Ethics & Compliance Programme seeks to ensure that the company's business practices conform to applicable laws, regulations and ethical business principles, as well as developing a culture of integrity.
+The Airbus Ethics and Compliance Programme seeks to ensure that the company's business practices conform to applicable laws, regulations and ethical business principles, as well as developing a culture of integrity.

-The foundation for integrity at Airbus is our Standards of Business Conduct (SOBC).
-These Standards are intended to guide daily behaviour and help employees resolve the most common ethical and compliance issues that they may encounter.
+The foundation for integrity at Airbus is our Code of Conduct (CoC).
+The Code is intended to guide daily behaviour and help employees resolve the most common ethical and compliance issues that they may encounter.

-The Standards of Business Conduct apply to all employees, officers and directors of Airbus as well as entities that we control.
-Third party stakeholders whom we engage are also expected to adhere to these Standards of Business Conduct in the course of performing work on our behalf.
+The Code of Conduct applies to all employees, officers and directors of Airbus as well as entities that we control.
+Third party stakeholders whom we engage are also expected to adhere to Airbus Code of Conduct in the course of performing work on our behalf.

-While our Standards of Business Conduct provide a useful starting point, they cannot answer all questions, nor are they sufficient to ensure that Airbus complies with the myriad legal requirements applicable to its business.
-Because of this, we have worked over the past several years to develop an Ethics & Compliance programme that is structured around four key risk areas: Business Ethics/Anti-Corruption Compliance, Export Compliance, Data Protection Compliance and Procurement Compliance.
+While our Code of Conduct provides a useful starting point, they cannot answer all questions, nor are they sufficient to ensure that Airbus complies with the myriad legal requirements applicable to its business.
+Because of this, we have worked over the past several years to develop an Ethics and Compliance programme that is structured around three key risk areas: Business Ethics/Anti-Corruption Compliance, Export Compliance and Data Protection Compliance.

-Improving our programme is a constant and ongoing process, not only in the area of Business Ethics/Anti-Corruption but across the ethics and compliance spectrum more generally in order to capitalise on our values.
+Improving our programme is a constant and ongoing process, not only in the area of Business Ethics/Anti-Corruption but across the ethics and compliance spectrum more generally.

 Suppliers are also expected to cascade these principles through their own supply chain.

-Our Ethics & Compliance organisation is part of the Legal Department under the ultimate responsibility of the Group General Counsel.
+Our Ethics and Compliance organisation is part of the Legal Department under the ultimate responsibility of the Airbus' General Counsel.
 The aim is to provide strong governance throughout the company with the global presence of qualified compliance officers who ensure the compliance programme is implemented in the different functional and operational areas.